svylabs/stablebase/WHITEPAPER.md

 # Unique Features
 StableBase offers several unique features:

-1. 0% interest rate and user governed origination fee(a first in the market).
+1. 0% interest rate
+2. User governed origination fee(a first in the market).
-2. Introduction of a mandatory User-defined Cash Reserve Ratio(a first in the market).
+3. Introduction of a mandatory User-defined Cash Reserve Ratio(a first in the market).
-3. Redemption from Safes with the lowest CRR.
+4. Redemption from Safes with the lowest CRR.
-4. A base layer protocol with 0% interest rate, enabling higher layer innovation in yield and rates.
+5. A base layer protocol with 0% interest rate, enabling higher layer innovation in yield and rates.
-5. Liquidation and Redemption fee incentives for CRR depositors(Reserve Pool).
+6. Liquidation and Redemption fee incentives for CRR depositors(Reserve Pool).

 # Use Cases
 StableBase Dollar (SBD) serves as a reliable medium of exchange for various real-world transactions, including cross-border payments, remittances, e-commerce, and DeFi activities.
 It also enables layer 1 protocols to facilitate supply chain and trade finance, thanks to its 0% interest rate.